Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Virtual mechanisms fundamentals

 The interface elements are formed of spring and dampers, which ultimately depend only upon the position/velocity states of the robot (via the interface coordinates), and do not depend on accelerations.

-\begin{remark} Constructing the Jacobian is a large part of the computational cost for robots/virtual structures with several joints.
-Explicit computation of the Jacobian can be avoided for serial robots or tree-structured robots by recursive algorithms, which propagate kinematics/velocities forwards through the structure from the base, and forces backward from the tip(s), while also computing the required joint actuation $\u$.
+\begin{remark} If the many Jacobians need to be constructed to apply forces at a large number of points, these computations can form a significant fraction of the computational cost.
+To improve performance in future implementations, explicit computation of Jacobians can be avoided entirely for serial robots or tree-structured robots by recursive algorithms, which propagate kinematics/velocities forwards through the structure from the base, and forces backward from the tip(s), while also computing the required joint actuation $\u$.
 For an example, refer to the the backwards pass of the Recursive Newton Euler Algorithm in \cite{Featherstone2008}. \end{remark}

 \begin{remark} Although we limit our discussion to fully actuated robots, virtual model control is still possible for underactuated robots.
 The mechanism must in that case be designed such that the un-actuated joints are not required to emulate the virtual forces on the robot.
-Indeed, in Figure \ref{fig:OperationSpaceControl}, the force $\F_1$ does not require any actuation of the third joint.
+Indeed, in Fig. \ref{fig:OperationSpaceControl}, the force $\F_1$ does not require any actuation of the third joint.
 Likewise, in a quadruped, the underactuation is due to the lack of rigid connection to the ground.
 However, one could design a virtual mechanism acting between any part of the body/legs of the robot \cite{Pratt1995b}. \end{remark}